 Use a good microphone

-- A poor microphone will make your voice sound indistinct or unpleasant.
-The $30 desktop microphone that you use for making Skype calls or web conferencing will probably do the job, but if you are going to make screencasts in an ongoing way, a high quality microphone is probably a good investment.
-The one I selected, after researching dozens, is the Blue Yeti which is about $180.
+A poor microphone will make your voice sound indistinct or unpleasant.
+The $30 desktop microphone that you use for making Skype calls or web conferencing will probably do the job, but if you are going to make screencasts in an ongoing way, a high quality microphone is probably a good investment (see, for example, the Blue Yeti).

-- Some people have the ability to “speak in paragraphs”; such people can probably make a screencast without first creating a script, especially if they know the content well.
+Some people have the ability to “speak in paragraphs”; such people can probably make a screencast without first creating a script, especially if they know the content well.
 Most people, though, will find it much easier to make a screencast if they first create a script for themselves.
-The very act of writing the script will help them organize their thoughts; as well, as they are making the screencast, having the script in front of them will keep them on track.
-However, if you do work from a script, try to make your narration sound natural and even “off the cuff.”
-An example of a script is here.
+The very act of writing the script will help you organize your thoughts.
+Having the script in front of you as you record your screencast will also keep you on track.
+Try to make your narration sound natural as your read from your script.

-- Captions are text versions of your audio narration that appear at the bottom of your screencast.
-Adding captions to your screencasts is a good idea: it allows students with hearing impairments to benefit from your screencast; it also benefits students whose first language is not English; and it can in fact benefit all students because they can apprehend the content not just via your voice narration but also via the text -- this is a form of learning called dual coding).
-At the University of Waterloo, instructors who make screencasts are strongly encouraged to add captions.
-With programs such as Camtasia, this can be done fairly easily.
+Captions are text versions of your audio narration that appear at the bottom of your screencast.
+Adding captions to your screencasts is a good idea: it allows students with hearing impairments to benefit from your screencast; it benefits students whose first language is not English; and it can in fact benefit all students because they can access the content not just via your voice narration but also via the text — this is a form of learning called dual coding.

 This Creative Commons license lets others remix, tweak, and build upon our work non-commercially, as long as they credit us and indicate if changes were made.
 Use this citation format: Screencasts.
 Centre for Teaching Excellence, University of Waterloo.